ielbadisy/impute/README.md

 <!-- badges: end -->

-The goal of imputer is to give a consistant yet direct way to impute/ampute a data set regaring many algorihms (see ?imputer::imputer).
+The goal of imputer is to give a consistant yet direct way to impute/ampute a data set using a variety set of imputation algorihms (see ?imputer::imputer).

 ## Installation